Alphabet (GOOGL) Stock Sinks As Market Gains: What You Should Know

 Investors might also notice recent changes to analyst estimates for GOOGL.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.25% higher.
-GOOGL is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.42% higher.
+GOOGL currently has a Zacks Rank of #3 (Hold).

-Investors should also note GOOGL's current valuation metrics, including its Forward P/E ratio of 36.58.
-Its industry sports an average Forward P/E of 34.51, so we one might conclude that GOOGL is trading at a premium comparatively.
+Digging into valuation, GOOGL currently has a Forward P/E ratio of 37.18.
+This valuation marks a premium compared to its industry's average Forward P/E of 34.21.

-We can also see that GOOGL currently has a PEG ratio of 2.27.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Internet - Services was holding an average PEG ratio of 2.76 at yesterday's closing price.
+Investors should also note that GOOGL has a PEG ratio of 2.39 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+GOOGL's industry had an average PEG ratio of 2.56 as of yesterday's close.

 The Internet - Services industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 156, putting it in the bottom 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 104, which puts it in the top 41% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.